Visan1/Data-Analytics-Project/README.md

 * These numbers were 2,539,802 for members and 2,048,302 for casual riders

 ### **Average Ride Lengths in 2021**
-* Casual riders tend to on average have ride lengths approximately 19 minutes longer than members in 2021
+* Casual riders tend to on average have ride lengths that are approximately 19 minutes longer than members in 2021
 * Average ride lengths were higher on Saturdays & Sundays for both members (15 min length approx.) and casual riders (36 min length approx.)

 ### **Number of Riders Per Day**